 If you are given a Gender Recognition Certificate, you would then be referred to as a 'man' or a 'woman' and not a 'trans man' or 'trans woman'.

-The Equality Act of 2010 protects everyone from being discriminated against as a consequence of their gender, gender reassignment, age, race, disability, religion or any other personal characteristic.
+The Equality Act of 2010 protects everyone from being discriminated against as a consequence of their sex, gender reassignment, age, race, disability, religion or any other personal characteristic.

 How common is gender dysphoria?

 It is difficult to know how common gender dysphoria is.
-The number of people who attend gender identity clinics is likely to be a small proportion of people who have gender issues.
+The number of people who attend gender identity clinics is likely to be a small proportion of people who have sex or gender issues.
 Many will keep quiet about the way they feel, so the true numbers are difficult to count.
-It is thought that as many as one in a hundred people may have issues relating to their gender.
-Around 7,500 people have undergone gender-changing operations in the UK.
+It is thought that as many as one in a hundred people may have issues relating to their sex or gender.
+Around 7,500 people have undergone sex-changing operations in the UK.

 Who has gender dysphoria?

 The average age of people presenting to gender identity clinics is 42 years.
 Gender dysphoria affects men and women.
 About four times as many people who were born male want to change their sex as those born female.
 It can affect children and teenagers as well.
 Around 100 children and adolescents are referred to specialist gender services each year in the UK.